petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    ]
    ```

    This configuration disables the [Elasticsearch 7 search engine connector's](../elasticsearch/installing-elasticsearch.md) modules.
 [Liferay Enterprise Search](../../liferay-enterprise-search.md) modules are disabled using the `enterprise.product.enterprise.search.enabled=false` property.
-Other [incompatible features](./solr-limitations.md) detect the search engine dynamically and are disabled automatically when you install Solr.
+Other [incompatible features](./solr-limitations.md) are disabled automatically when you install Solr.

-   For Liferay 7.2 and 7.3, give it these contents:
+   For Liferay 7.2 and 7.3, use these properties:

    ```properties
    blacklistBundleSymbolicNames=[\